Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 <div align=center><img width = 550 src="https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/Hello_world11.jpg"/></div>

 **Step 1**.
-Install the Seeeduino XIAO on the Expansion board then conect the Type-C cable
+Install the Seeeduino XIAO on the Expansion board then conect the Type-C cable.

 **Step 2**.
 Install the [**u8g2**](https://github.com/olikraus/u8g2) library, this is the guide [**how to install the library**](https://wiki.seeedstudio.com/How_to_install_Arduino_Library/).